 Select documents or document groups that you want to search and click Continue.

 Manage Models: If you want to improve your results, you can download and install a more comprehensive model.
-Currently, it is available for German and English language texts.
-More languages will be added in the future.
-The size of the German model is ~ 230 MB and for the English model ~ 110 MB.

 Click on Manage Models if you want to install or uninstall an extended model.